Metaplay logo

 3. Init your project: In your Unity project directory, run metaplay init project.

-4. To verify the integration, start the server locally with metaplay dev server to clarify what the command does.
+4. To verify the integration, start the server locally with metaplay dev server.

 5. Enable offline mode in Unity (select localhost under Environments).